textpattern/textpattern.github.io/administration/extensions-region.md

 # Extensions region TODO

-The Extensions region is not an out-of-the-box feature.
+The Extensions administration region is not an out-of-the-box feature.
 It appears to the higher [user roles](http://docs.textpattern.io/administration/user-roles-and-privileges) if any of the admin-side plugins that employ it are installed.

-When relevant, the **Extensions** region will be seen in the administration navigation from all admin-side views *except* when you are in context of the **Plugins** panel, even for the administrator.
+When relevant, the Extensions administration region will be seen in the administration navigation from all admin-side views *except* when you are in context of the **Plugins** panel, even for the administrator.
 This behaviour ensures being able to safely deactivate and/or remove outdated or buggy plugins if they are causing problems.
 To access the **Extensions** panels from the **Plugins** panel, move to anywhere else in the admin-side first, and the \***Extensions** region will appear in the navigation again.

 ## Plugins that use the Extensions region